RustForWeb/floating-ui/book/src/platform.md

 ## Custom Platform Struct

-If you’re building a platform from scratch, e.g. your own tiny custom DOM platform, you’ll be using the `floating-ui-core` package — see [Methods](#methods).
+If you're building a platform from scratch, e.g. your own tiny custom DOM platform, you'll be using the `floating-ui-core` package - see [Methods](#methods).

-If you’re extending or customizing the existing DOM methods, and are using `floating-ui-dom`, this is accessible via the `Platform` import — see [Extending the DOM Platform](#extending-the-dom-platform).
+If you're extending or customizing the existing DOM methods, and are using `floating-ui-dom`, this is accessible via the `Platform` import - see [Extending the DOM Platform](#extending-the-dom-platform).

 ## Shadow DOM Fix